-29.3 Provisions of BCGEU Agreement to Apply
+28.3 Provisions of BCGEU Agreement to Apply

-The provisions of this Agreement will apply to seconded employees.
-The Employer to which the employee is seconded will receive written notice of this Article and will be provided with a copy of this Agreement.
+The provisions of this Agreement shall apply to seconded employees.
+The Employer to which the employee is seconded shall receive written notice of this article and shall be provided with a copy of this Agreement.

-29.4 Employer's Representative Designated to Handle Grievances at the Second Step
+28.4 Employer's Representative Designated to Handle Grievances at the Second Step

-The Employer will inform the employee of the Employer's representative designated to handle grievances at the second step.
-Where a seconded employee has a grievance and their supervisor is not appointed to the College, the employee will discuss the grievance with their supervisor.
+The Employer shall inform the employee of the Employer's representative designated to handle grievances at the second step.
+Where a seconded employee has a grievance and their supervisor is not appointed to the College, the employee shall discuss the grievance with their supervisor.
 Failing resolution, the employee may submit a written grievance, through a steward nominated by the Union, to the second step of the grievance procedure.

-ARTICLE 30 - AUXILIARY AND SUBSTITUTE INSTRUCTORS
+ARTICLE 29 - NON-REGULAR AND SUBSTITUTE INSTRUCTORS

-30.1 Letter of Appointment
+29.1 Letter of Appointment

-(a) An auxiliary employee shall receive a letter of appointment prior to commencing employment if possible, stating their employment status and expected duration of employment.

-(b) The Employer will not use auxiliary or regular part-time employees or a combination of auxiliary or regular part-time employees to the extent that they replace, displace or prevent the hiring of a regular full-time employee.
+- (a) An non-regular employee shall receive a letter of appointment stating their employment status and expected duration of employment within one week of commencement of employment. - (b) The Employer shall not use non-regular or regular part-time employees or a combination of non-regular or regular part-time employees to the extent that they replace, displace or prevent the hiring of a regular full-time employee.

-(c) An auxiliary employee shall be entitled to an allowance of four percent (4%) in lieu of all benefits applicable to regular employees except as otherwise stipulated in this article.
+(c) Except as otherwise stipulated in this article, a non-regular employee shall be entitled to an allowance of four percent (4%) in lieu of all benefits applicable to regular employees.

-30.2 Seniority on Applying for Regular Positions
+29.2 Seniority on Applying for Regular Positions

-(a) Auxiliary employees will be recognized as in-service applicants when applying for regular positions.

-(b) Subject to Clause 30.4, an auxiliary employee will have their length of service as an auxiliary employee recognized in the selection process and will be credited with equivalent regular seniority upon appointment.
+- (a) Non-regular employees shall be recognized as in-service applicants when applying for regular positions. - (b) Subject to Clause 29.4, a non-regular employee shall have their length of service as a non-regular employee recognized in the selection process and shall be credited with equivalent regular seniority upon appointment.

-30.3 Seniority
+29.3 Seniority

-(a) Employees shall earn seniority during the initial probationary period of sixty (60) workdays.
-An employee terminated during the probationary period shall lose seniority and not be placed on the recall list.

-- (b) (1) For the purpose of layoff and recall, an auxiliary employee shall accumulate service and classification seniority within a geographic location, on the basis of: - (i) all hours worked; - (ii) designated paid holidays or days off in lieu in accordance with Clause 30.7; - (iii) annual vacation in accordance with Clause 30.8.

-(2) The total hours above shall be converted to a pro rata of a full-time workload to establish seniority.

-(c) Subject to Clause 30.4, an auxiliary employee shall retain their service and classification seniority if they are moved by the Employer from one geographic location to another.

-(d) For the purpose of layoff and recall, auxiliary employees who are on a claim recognized by the Workers' Compensation Board which arises out of a work-related injury while employed by the College, shall earn seniority for all hours the employee would have worked had they not been injured and been able to stay on the job.

-(e) An auxiliary Employee, for the purposes of applying for a regular appointment, shall have their seniority as an auxiliary recognized even if the initial probation period is not complete as per (a) above.
+- (a) Employees shall earn seniority during the initial probationary period of sixty (60) workdays.
+An employee terminated during the probationary period shall lose seniority and not be placed on the recall list. - (b) (1) For the purpose of layoff and recall, a non-regular employee shall accumulate service and classification seniority within a geographic location, on the basis of: - (i) all hours worked; - (ii) designated paid holidays or days off in lieu in accordance with Clause 29.7; - (iii) annual vacation in accordance with Clause 29.8. - (2) The total hours above shall be converted to a pro rata of a full-time workload to establish seniority. - (c) Subject to Clause 29.4, a non-regular employee shall retain their service and classification seniority if they are moved by the Employer from one geographic location to another. - (d) For the purpose of layoff and recall, non-regular employees who are on a claim recognized by the Workers' Compensation Board which arises out of a work-related injury while employed by the College, shall earn seniority for all hours the employee would have worked had they not been injured and been able to stay on the job. - (e) For the purposes of applying for a regular appointment, a non-regular employee shall have their seniority as a non-regular recognized even if the initial probation period is not complete as per (a) above.

-30.4 Loss of Seniority
+29.4 Loss of Seniority

-An auxiliary employee will lose their service and classification seniority when:
+A non-regular employee shall lose their service and classification seniority when: